Layout

 What Business Problems Does the Tool Solve?

 The success of most business improvement projects hinges on the ability to implement change.
 Preparing people for change is often the most difficult part of the initiative.
-A structured approach that focuses on the details can quickly target the roles that are most affected by changes to process, hierarchy, and technology.
+A structured approach that focuses on the details can quickly target the roles that are most affected by changes to process, hierarchy, and technology, which are all key aspects of an agile transformation.
+This approach helps organizations navigate the complexities of adopting agile practices across different teams and departments.

 In our new world of greater autonomy, the team needs tools that they can use by themselves because top management no longer micromanages.
 The team must be more self-sufficient.
 The Change Impact Matrix gives your team insight and clarity to implement change programs without needing top management input at every juncture.